 I shortened the original teflon cylinder and replaced it by an actively cooled aluminum heatsink.
 The area with the largest temperature gradient is now reduced to a few millimeters.
 The retrack can be reduced to 1 mm in slic3r to interrupt the flow of filament.
 Also replacement of filament is now easy to do by turning left the big gearwheel (while the extruder is still heated) until the filament can be pulled out by hand.

 Give a Shout Out

 K8200 extruder improvement by hellstef is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure hellstef would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure hellstef would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).